nonblocking/microfrontend-platform-kubernetes/README.md

 ## Notes

- * Typically there would be a Identity Provider, either the existing one of your company or for example a [Keycloak](https://www.keycloak.org/) as part of the platform.
-Either way you need to write a security provider plugin to connect it to the *Mashroom Server*.
-   (A OpenID Connect security provider is on the [Mashroom Roadmap](https://github.com/nonblocking/mashroom/blob/master/ROADMAP.md))
+ * Typically there would be an Identity Provider, either the existing one of your company or for example a [Keycloak](https://www.keycloak.org/) as part of the platform.
+Either way, you need to write a security provider plugin to connect it to the *Mashroom Server* (A OpenID Connect security provider is on the [Mashroom Roadmap](https://github.com/nonblocking/mashroom/blob/master/ROADMAP.md))
  * Instead of an external NFS store you might consider a cloud native store such as [Gluster](https://www.gluster.org/) or [StorageOS](https://storageos.com/).
-   You could also store the Portal configuration in a database like [mongoDB](https://www.mongodb.com/) but then you have to write a new storage provider plugin.
-(A mongoDB storage provider is also on the [Mashroom Roadmap](https://github.com/nonblocking/mashroom/blob/master/ROADMAP.md))
+   You could also store the Portal configuration in a database like [mongoDB](https://www.mongodb.com/) but then you have to write a new storage provider plugin (A mongoDB storage provider is also on the [Mashroom Roadmap](https://github.com/nonblocking/mashroom/blob/master/ROADMAP.md))
  * A CI/CD pipeline to deploy the Portal and the Microfrontends automatically after code changes.
-   You could deploy Jenkins on the cluster, install [Spinnaker](https://www.spinnaker.io/) or use a Cloud service such as [Google Cloud Build](https://github.com/marketplace/google-cloud-build).
+   You could deploy Jenkins on the cluster, install [Spinnaker](https://www.spinnaker.io/) or use a Cloud service such as [Google Cloud Build](https://github.com/marketplace/google-cloud-build)
  * You should use namespaces to separate common stuff such as Redis from your Microfrontends
  * The Ingress should be used for SSL/TLS termination (and maybe name based virtual hosts)